SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 That's very much in line with
 [a sentiment of Sappho we've quoted before on this CLBTNR]({{ site.baseurl }}/long-time-no-blog#dishonorable-mention).
-When Sen Tuberville of Alabama criticized the crew of a US Navy ship for having a poetry night, [Sappho #65, "To One Who Loved Not Poetry,"](https://sacred-texts.com/cla/usappho/sph66.htm) was just about the only thing to say to barbarians who reject poetry:
+When Senator Tuberville of Alabama criticized the crew of a US Navy ship for having a poetry night, [Sappho #65, "To One Who Loved Not Poetry,"](https://sacred-texts.com/cla/usappho/sph66.htm) was just about the only thing to say to barbarians who reject poetry: